zhenghao-li/Data_Mining/EX2/Exercise2.md

-By calculating the likelihood of each model’s predicted probabilities and then finding the deviance, we conclude whether radiologists should be weighting some clinical factors more heavily that they currently are.
+By calculating the likelihood of each model’s predicted probabilities and then finding the deviance, we conclude whether radiologists should be weighting some clinical factors more heavily than they currently are.
 The decisions are based on the magnitude of the average deviance of each model.
 If a model has a smaller average deviance, it is performing better than a one with higher average deviance.
 Hence, the model with